cardoe/docker-openvpn/README.md

 * Assuming the rest of the Docker container's filesystem is secure, TLS + PKI security should prevent any malicious host from using the VPN.

+## Differences from kylemanna/openvpn

+* Focus on small images
+* Hopefully provide an easier "frontend" to manage the VPN
+* Handle cert requests

 ## Differences from jpetazzo/dockvpn